christc4/web/sites/avsbq.org/blog/misc/autism.md

 # Autism

+Todo explan romulus and remus, roman and mifim differences, is mifim artistic?

 ## Default state for mankind?

 Autistic people are less domesticated.
 Some people cutely dismiss the social awkwardness autism carries with being 'awkwardly social'.
 Autism